 There are two types of phone on the market:

 Feature phones are very basic and are suitable for making calls and sending texts.
 They cost from between £5-£50.
 Because features are so minimal, they are a good choice for very young children.
-They are cheap, easy to use and don’t typically include access to the internet (wi-fi or 3G/4G) or a camera.
+They are cheap, easy to use and don’t typically include access to the internet (wi-fi or data) or a camera.

 Smartphones are more expensive, and typically include a colour touchscreen, camera, and internet access.
-They cost from £50-£500.
+They typically cost from £50-£500.
 Smartphones can do many things, which is great for older children – they can play games and check Facebook, but they are probably not suitable for younger children.

 What about internet access?